Quick Pickled Fennel

 INGREDIENTS:

-1 fennel bulb, stalks, and fronds removed (and reserved for something like fennel broth or oil)
+1 fennel bulb, stalks and fronds removed (save for broth or fennel oil)

 1/3 cup sugar